rismanobahar/task-list-laravel/README.md

 - `php artisan` : serve run the project.
 - `php artisan migrate` : to migrate a new table in database and the table will be filled with laravel's default table.
 - `php artisan migrate:rollback` : to re undo the table that you have just added into the database.
+- `docker compose up` : build and start the container
 - `php artisan db:seed` : generate fake data/dummy data into the database.
 - `php artisan make:factory TaskFactory --model=Task` : create a new model factory name TaskFactory where it will generate new model instances for testing or seeding database with test/fake/dummy data.
 - `php artisan tinker` : run laravel powershell on CMD.